You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 Right there was my awakening.

-I’d been so focused on meeting everyone’s expectations and conforming, that I’d buried my true identity.
 Just as her flowers needed the right conditions to flourish, I needed to nurture the ‘real me’ to show up genuinely in all my roles.

-And soon I realised the struggle wasn’t just mine.
 People from all walks of life, irrelevant of job title or role were hiding behind masks of who they thought they ‘should’ be.

 I'm Andrea

-Put simply, I switch the light on inside, so the ‘real you’ can shine softly from within.
+I switch the light on inside, so the ‘real you’ can shine softly from within.

-Over the years, people have asked “What do you do?” and I’d say, “Well, I’m a coach …but also I write …oh, and I make things too.”
+Over the years, people have asked, “What do you do?” and I’d say, “Well, I’m a coach …but I also write …oh, and I make things too.”

 Like I had to pick one box so they could file me away neatly.
 Coach since 2000, writer since 2015, creative since 2020.
 But I don’t fit in boxes.
 I never have.